Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.md

 Pretty much a kind of [coroutine](https://en.wikipedia.org/wiki/Coroutine).

+Because opcode is the most important aspect of an instruction, the word "opcode" in this documetation will refer to the whole instruction unless otherwise stated.

 There are 4 sets of opcodes: the meta opcodes, the flow opcodes, the command opcodes, and the textual opcodes.

 The textual opcodes together make subroutines that the meta opcodes can call into.

 This page will document about how opcodes/instructions are stored in this file format, and how this file format is supposed to be read.

-Opcodes and how they works are documented separately in [SC3.Opcode.md](./SC3.Opcode.md) and [SC3.TextualOpcode.md](./SC3.TextualOpcode.md).
+Opcodes and how they works are documented separately in [SC3.MainInstructions.md](./SC3.MainInstructions.md).

 In this file, if I mention "main opcodes", I means the meta opcodes, the flow opcodes and the command opcodes together.